 Medical and pharmaceuticals: From patient tracking to smart drug packaging

-In the medical world, printed electronics solutions are currently enabling increasing flexibility in determining and controlling important measured values.
-These include, for example, printed diagnostic sensors in the form of compact disposable wristbands, measuring strips or ultra-thin electrodes that are simply attached to the body.
+In the medical world, printed electronics solutions enable flexibility in determining and controlling important measured values.
+These include, for example, printed sensors for diagnostics in the form of compact disposable wristbands, measuring strips or ultra-thin electrodes that are simply attached to the body.

-A first example of the fact that there are also opportunities for end consumer products in this area, are special children's thermometers.
+An example of the fact that there are also opportunities for end consumer products in this area, are special children's thermometers.
 They continuously record the body temperature, which is then transmitted to and displayed on the parents’ smartphone.
-A flexible labor contraction sensor that is simply worn on the belly without any fixing and detects all contractions is also already available.
+First steps are taken for a next generation hands-free, low-cost, at-home ultrasound monitoring solution.

-In addition, printed electronics enable patient clothing to be equipped with monitoring functionalities.
-First functional shirts with integrated sensors assuming various control functions are already available.
-The next level will be clinic dresses that quickly and easily allow continuous monitoring of all important body parameters or automatically regulate heat.
+In addition, flexible, organic and printed electronics enable patient clothing to be equipped with monitoring functionalities.
+Functional shirts with integrated sensors assuming various control functions are already available.
+The next stage will be hospital clothing that enables the quick and easy continuous monitoring of important bodily parameters or the automatic regulation of body temperature.

 Pharmaceutical manufacturers can use multifunctional electronic labels printed on the packaging to help prevent drug counterfeiting.
 Thanks to imprinted NFC labels, individual packages or complete batches can be identified digitally at all times throughout the entire production and use cycle.